To keep this blog ad-free, this post may contain affiliate links and/or paid placement. Click here to read our full disclosure.

 - Spend less money at the grocery store

-- Minimize health care costs
+- Minimize health insurance costs

 - Make money fast when you have none